 Amsterdam Attraction and Museum Prices

-Many of Amsterdam’s museums are on the pricey side, so it isn’t the most budget-friendly city when it comes to attractions.
-However, the city is beautiful, so we enjoy simply walking along the canals and hanging out in one of the many parks.
-You can also stop into a coffee shop and take a whole different kind of trip — just be sure to take it easy because you don’t want your budget to go up in smoke.
+Many of Amsterdam’s museums are on the pricey side so it isn’t the most budget-friendly city when it comes to attractions.
+However, the city is beautiful so take advantage of simply walking along the canals and hanging out in one of the many parks.
+You can also stop into a coffee shop and take a whole different kind of trip—just be sure to take it easy because you don’t want your budget to go up in smoke.

 - Anne Frank House: €16